WU LYF

-WU LYF (pronounced "Woo Life", stands for "World Unite Lucifer Youth Foundation") were a band from Manchester, England that originally became known for creating a mystery about themselves by declining requests for interviews and not releasing much information to the press.
+WU LYF (pronounced "Woo Life", stands for "World Unite Lucifer Youth Foundation") are a band from Manchester, England that originally became known for creating a mystery about themselves by declining requests for interviews and not releasing much information to the press.
 The band described their music as "heavy pop".

 Beginnings

 WU LYF formed in the summer of 2008 and consisted of "Jeau" (Joe Manning), "Lung" (Tom McClung), "Elle Jaie" (Ellery Roberts) and "Evnse" (Evans Kati).
 The band started their own record label titled Ridiculous Records.
-The band's first gig outside Manchester came in July 2010 at the MIDI Festival on the French Riviera.
+The band's first gig outside Manchester came in July 2010 at the MIDI Festival on the French Riviera, which NME called "undoubtedly one of the gigs of the year".
 Subsequent shows include France's Transmusicales Festival, Berlin's Transmediale festival and headline shows in Glasgow and London.
 In July 2010 the band announced the formation of the Lucifer Youth Foundation, giving new members an illustrated bandit mask and a 12" single featuring the tracks "Concrete Gold" and "Heavy Pop".

 The band started recording their debut album in November 2010 using the money generated by the L Y F membership scheme.
 Deciding against the conventional studio set up, they instead took over Saint Peter's church in Ancoats, Manchester, to record their album.
 The album is self-produced.
 The band declined all offers from established record labels and released their debut album, entitled Go Tell Fire to the Mountain, themselves on 13 June 2011 through the L Y F recordings imprint.
 In support of the record's release, the band played several dates in the UK to critical acclaim, culminating in the curation of the Great Bridgewater Street Tunnel as part of the Manchester International Festival.